domants/PCF-ToastNotification-CanvasApp/README.md

 ## Installation

 1. Import the solution from the `ToastNotificationSolution` folder into your Power Platform environment.
+[Access solution file here](https://github.com/domants/PCF-ToastNotification-CanvasApp/tree/main/ToastNotificationSolution/bin/Release)
 2. In your Canvas App, go to **Insert > Get more components > Code** and add **ToastNotification**.

 ---